-Do you suffer from unsightly nails?
-Keen to cover up a cosmetic defect or treat an infection without having to hide your feet away?
-Then Wilde-Pedique is a non-invasive solution for you!
+Do you suffer from unsightly toenails?
+Keen to cover up a cosmetic defect or treat a nail infection without having to hide your feet away?
+Then Wilde-Pedique gel nails are a non-invasive solution for you!

 Who is Wilde-Pedique suitable for?

 - Fungal infections